 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

-1. Family Equality: This organization aims to promote equality for LGBTQ (lesbian, gay, bisexual, transsexual or transgender, and queer and/or questioning) families and to provide information about building families.
-The web site includes information about becoming pregnant, (including costs) and about adoption, parenting, and legal issues pertaining to the LGBTQ community.
+Family Equality: Information about becoming pregnant, (including costs) and about adoption, parenting, and legal issues pertaining to the LGBTQ community

-2. RESOLVE: The National Infertility Association: This web site provides general information about infertility, possible treatments and solutions (such as adopting or using a surrogate), and financial issues, as well as links to support groups, ways to manage stress, and advice for friends and family.
-It also includes resources to help LGBTQ+ people have children.
+RESOLVE: The National Infertility Association: General information about infertility, possible treatments and solutions (such as adopting or using a surrogate), and financial issues, as well as links to support groups, ways to manage stress, advice for friends and family, and resources to help LGBTQ+ people have children